axelwalter/umetaflow-gui/README.md

 Result files are available via specified download buttons or, if run locally, within the workspace directory.
 ### Workflows

+#### 📟 m/z Calculator

+The m/z calculator facilitates the calculation of mass-to-charge ratios (m/z) for metabolites and includes a method to easily combine metabolites into large molecules.

+This table can be used as input for the Extracted Ion Chromatograms workflow.

 #### 🔍 Extracted Ion Chromatograms